mbaityje/STRUCTURAL-GLASS/readme.md

 - **Generic Tutorials** I spent some time making some tutorials for hoomd, since I couldn't find any useful examples on the web.

 - **Noise Correlation Functions**
-In the Nishimori-Swanzig formalism of the projection operator technique, calculate the correlation functions of the dynamics in the space orthogonal to the relevant variables.
+In the Mori-Zwanzig formalism of the projection operator technique, calculate the correlation functions of the dynamics in the space orthogonal to the relevant variables.

 - **Metabasin Dynamics**
 Follow the succession of the inherent structures corresponding to every single configuration along the dynamics, identifying metabasins and their mutual relation.